fcrepo4-labs/fcrepo-api-x-demo/exercises/04-Loading_extensions.md

 <h1><a href="#ex4" id="ex4" class="anchor">Exercise 4: Loading and deploying extensions</a></h1>

 The current API-X implementation uses LDP containers in Fedora as registries for extensions, services, and ontologies.
-It's possible to add an extension to API-x simply by depositing the right kind of objects into the right containers.
+It's possible to add an extension to API-X simply by depositing the right kind of objects into the right containers.
 However, there's an even easier way.
 Included in API-X is a Loader service that allows service instances to manually or self-register.
 This set of exercises explores this loader to deploy extensions into API-X.

 <h2><a href="#ex4a" id="ex4a" class="anchor">A. Registries</a></h2>